 I hope you don’t mind asking this Beki, but did you find it awkward as a feminist when you and Siouxsie Su from the Banshees were the pin ups of punk.

 In a word, no!
 Everybody in music tends to be seen as a sex symbol by some of the fans of their music, it’s actually the music that arouses people.
 I can honestly say that no man, except for my Dad when I was a kid, has ever kept me, I’ve always looked after myself and paid my own bills.
 In fact it’s me who pays all the band’s bills.

 You’re sharing the bill with Burnley’s Not Sensibles from Burnley.
 Do you remember them at all Beki?
 They had a song called I’m in Love with Margaret Thatcher (Which they weren’t I’m sure) What are you memories of Thatcher’s Britain Beki?

-Yes I remember the song, recently some pro-Thatcherites used it as their anthem after she died, obviously they didn’t realize that it was a piss take!!!
+Yes I remember the song, recently some pro-Thatcherites used it as their anthem after she died, obviously they didn’t realise that it was a piss take!!!
 Thatcher started the ball rolling as far as making selfishness and greed socially acceptable, but she couldn’t have done it without the selfish and greedy element of the public colluding with her, so though I have no admiration for her I sometimes think the hatred directed at her is misogynistic.
-I think someone like Ian Duncan Smith is worse, he has no understanding of the real world and no compassion and appears to have so little intelligence he can’t see his own glaring hypocrisy.
+I think someone like Iain Duncan Smith is worse, he has no understanding of the real world and no compassion and appears to have so little intelligence he can’t see his own glaring hypocrisy.